 The words "Retrieved from" are only used when a retrieval date is also needed.

 If your source does not have a DOI and your list of references will only be viewed by the JU community, your professor may ask you to use the permanent link for electronic sources (books and articles).
-Click here to learn more about permanent links.
+Learn more about how to create a permanent link.

 If your source does not have a DOI and your list of references will be viewed outside of the JU community, do not include the permanent link for electronic sources (books and articles).
 Permanent links can only be viewed by the JU community.